Ford Fiesta (fifth generation): India

 In the Indian market, Ford produced the Ford Ikon (based on the Mark IV model) and the fifth generation Fiesta (with a four-door, three-box bodywork only) in parallel for the saloon market until April 2011.
 The Fiesta was sold in India since September 2005, with either a 1.6-litre Duratec petrol engine (also in sports version namely 1.6 S) or with a 1.4 TDCi diesel engine.
 The bodywork was specific to the Indian market, not related to the Mark V sedan as sold in Latin America.
 The car sold well from the beginning, with more than two thirds of initial sales being of the more economic diesel model.
 In 2010, the Ford Figo was added to the range, a hatchback based on the Mark V model.

 Production of the Ford Ikon was discontinued when the Bharat IV emission requirements came into effect for metropolitan areas.
-Ford then announced the launch of the Fiesta Mark VI at a lower price and new features, including dual airbags, bringing the Fiesta in line with competitors such as the Honda City, Suzuki SX4, Volkswagen Vento and Hyundai Verna.
+Ford then announced the launch of the Fiesta Mark VI at a lower price with new features including dual airbags, bringing the Fiesta in line with competitors such as the Honda City, Suzuki SX4, Volkswagen Vento and Hyundai Verna.
 In July, Ford introduced the sixth generation Fiesta, marketed in India only with saloon bodywork.

 Classic

 Around the time of the introduction of the Mark VI, in April 2011, the name of the Mark V in India was changed to "Ford Fiesta Classic".

 After about a year on the market as the Ford Fiesta Classic, the rebodied version dropped the "Fiesta" portion and simply became the Ford Classic in July 2012.
-This coincided with a drop in prices and the introduction of a new variant called "Titanium".
-It is offered with a 1.6 litre Duratec petrol engine or with a 1.4 TDCi diesel engine.
+This coincided with a drop in prices and the introduction of a new variant called "Titanium" with a 1.6 litre Duratec petrol engine or a 1.4 TDCi diesel engine.
 The petrol version offers 101 PS while the diesel has 68 PS.